-Chief learning officers, learning leaders and training coordinators everywhere are well aware of the need to increase mobile training programs.
-After all, 26% of e-learning training was delivered to mobile devices last year — and that number is expected to continue to grow.
+Chief learning officers, learning leaders, and training coordinators everywhere are well aware of the need to increase mobile training programs.
+After all, 74% of employees say they access resources from their smartphones to do their jobs— and that number is expected to continue to grow.

 But it can sometimes seem overwhelming to plan an effective mobile training strategy at your organization, especially if it’s a significant departure from what your company has done to date.